cyrilkiller/groovy-breadcrumbs-plugin/README.md

 ```

-You can define as many levels as you want !!!
+You can define as many levels that you want !!!

 Just define the message in `messages.properties`